 - Salt to taste

-- 1 -2 tsp Tamari or use soy sauce
+- 1 -2 teaspoon Tamari or use soy sauce

-- 1-2 tbsp brown sugar or white sugar
+- 1-2 tablespoon brown sugar or white sugar

 Remove the stem of the chilies (if you prefer a milder flavor, remove the seeds too)